Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: How do you know if I purchased the Family Member Package?

-A: Individuals who have purchased the Family Member Package will receive a wristband that they will need to wear during the experience.
+A: Individuals who have purchased the Family Member Package during online registration will receive a wristband that they will need to wear during the experience.
 The wristband gives you access to all the activities and transfers during the week.
 Camp staff will give you the wristband on the first day of the program.

 Q: What is the Historic District guided tour?